SamBaS: Sampling-Based Stochastic Block Partitioning: Experiments on Synthetic Graphs

 \subsubsection{Trends in Result Quality}

-First, we identify trends with respect to the quality of community detection results obtained.
-Though we only show the trends obtained with MD sampling, we find that they are closely replicated by the other sampling algorithms.
+First, we identify trends with respect to community detection accuracy.
+Though we only show the trends obtained with MD sampling in Figure~\ref{fig:synthetic_f1}, we find that they are closely replicated by the other sampling algorithms.
 The results discussed here are relative to the baseline SBP (i.e., 100\% sample size).
-When the sampling approach achieves ``good'' F1 scores, the F1 scores achieved with sampling are comparable to those achieved by the baseline SBP.
-When the sampling approach leads to ``poor'' F1 scores, they are considerably lower than those achieved by the baseline.
+When SamBaS achieves ``good'' F1 scores, the F1 scores achieved with sampling are comparable to those achieved by the baseline SBP.
+When SamBaS leads to ``poor'' F1 scores, they are considerably lower than those achieved by the baseline.

-Empirically, the scale of the graph (i.e., number of vertices) does not affect the quality of results obtained via sampling (see top graph in Figure~\ref{fig:scaling_communities_strength_f1}).
-Although sampling leads to relatively poor F1 scores on graphs S3 (260k vertices) and S4 (522k vertices), it does achieve good results on the smaller graphs S1 and S2 and on the larger graphs S5 and S6.
+Empirically, the scale of the graph (i.e., number of vertices) does not affect the quality of results obtained via sampling.
+Although SamBaS leads to relatively poor F1 scores on graphs S3 (260k vertices) and S4 (522k vertices), it does achieve good results on the smaller graphs S1 and S2 and on the larger graphs S5 and S6.
 Overall, the F1 scores achieved with and without sampling increase with the size of the graph.
-One factor that contributes to this is the sublinear increase in the number of communities with respect to $|V|$, as demonstrated in our own experiments in Figure~\ref{fig:scaling_communities_strength_f1} (middle), where F1 scores are higher in graphs with fewer communities.
+One factor that contributes to this is the sublinear increase in the number of communities with respect to $|V|$, where F1 scores are higher in graphs with fewer communities.

-In most of the remaining experiments, including those that varied the number of communities $C$ (graphs S7-S11, Figure~\ref{fig:scaling_communities_strength_f1}, middle), the strength of the communities $s$ (graphs S17-S21, Figure~\ref{fig:scaling_communities_strength_f1}, bottom), the maximum vertex degree $d^{max}$ (S22-S26, Figure~\ref{fig:supernode_density_variation_f1}, top), and density $\rho$ (graphs S27-S31, Figure~\ref{fig:supernode_density_variation_f1}, middle), our approach works best when the aforementioned parameters are low.
-So much so that, on graphs S7-S9 ($C \leq 512$), S17-S18 ($s \leq 2.67$), S22-S23 ($d^{max} \leq 5634$), and S27 ($\rho = 0.0001$), we achieve \textit{higher} F1 scores with our sampling approach than the baseline.
-In S17 and S27, F1 scores with sampling at the 50\% sample size are over twice as high as F1 scores without sampling.
+In most of the remaining experiments, including those that varied the number of communities $C$ (graphs S7-S11), the strength of the communities $s$ (graphs S17-S21), the maximum vertex degree $d^{max}$ (S22-S26), and density $\rho$ (graphs S27-S31), our approach works best when the aforementioned parameters are low.
+So much so that, on graphs S7-S9 ($C \leq 512$), S17-S18 ($s \leq 2.67$), S22-S23 ($d^{max} \leq 5634$), and S27 ($\rho = 0.0001$), SamBaS achieves \textit{higher} F1 scores than the baseline.
+In S17 and S27, F1 scores with SamBaS at the 50\% sample size are over twice as high as F1 scores without sampling.